averyheart/sp-instagram/README.md

 # sp-instagram

-Character Instagram profile pages for the Saucepan AI companion platform.
-Each character has a self-contained profile page styled after Instagram, fetching content dynamically from this repository.
+Companion Instagram profile pages for the Saucepan AI platform.
+Each companion has a self-contained profile page styled after Instagram, fetching content dynamically from this repository.

 ## Structure